List of Legends of Tomorrow characters: Charlie / Clotho

 Charlie (portrayed by Maisie Richardson-Sellers in Amaya Jiwe's form; seasons 4–5) is a magical shapeshifting fugitive who escaped imprisonment along with Mallus and many others.
-Charlie is a non-human entity who is found while she is posing as the lead singer (portrayed by Anjli Mohindra, "Just saw this mug on a toothpaste ad...
-I liked her smile.") of a punk rock band in 1977 London.
+Charlie is a non-human entity who is found while she is posing as the lead singer (portrayed by Anjli Mohindra) of a punk rock band in 1977 London.
 When cornered by the Legends, Charlie shifts into multiple members of the team before John Constantine disables her abilities, leaving her trapped in Amaya Jiwe's form.
 She is taken prisoner aboard the Waverider.
 After forming a bond with Mick Rory, Charlie sides with the Legends in their mission on the condition she not be imprisoned further.
 Charlie slowly starts regaining her shapeshifting powers and by the end of the season appears to have almost completely regained them, though she remains in her Amaya Jiwe form when not using her powers.
 Charlie tells Zari that being trapped in one mortal form is causing her to age for the first time in centuries, meaning that her virtual immortality is at risk.
 When Charlie takes part in a raid to save magical creatures from the Time Bureau, she is captured by Neron and Tabitha, who use her shapeshifting powers to scare the public into fearing the creatures.
 She is eventually saved by Mick and Sara.

 In season five, Charlie reveals she is actually Clotho of the Moirai and that she hid the Loom of Fate from her sisters to give everyone free will.
 Originally, she scattered the pieces across the Multiverse.
 After the Crisis and the formation of Earth-Prime, the pieces were returned to said Earth and she is now being hunted by her sisters.
 Following the mission involving Genghis Khan, Charlie comes clean about her identity.
 After losing her friends to her sisters, Charlie rejoins them and uses the Loom of Fate to subjugate the world.
 Following this, Clotho revives the Legends and traps them in TV shows to keep them safe, only for them to escape.
 Lachesis imprisons Clotho for this and makes her believe that she is responsible for humanity's failings.
 After Mick's daughter, Lita, helps her see that was not the case, Clotho helps the Legends defeat her sister, whom she reconciles with before leaving the Legends and returning to her old band as Charlie.

 In season six, Charlie appears through archive footage.